sh1v-ansh/cuda-kernel-benchmarking/README.md

 # Benchmarking CUDA Kernels

-In this mini-project I used Nvidia's Nsight Compute to profile 5 fundamental CUDA kernels on an RTX 4070S:
+In this mini-project I used Nvidia's Nsight Compute to write and profile 5 fundamental CUDA kernels on an RTX 4070S:

 1) Vector add
 2) Naive matmul